-First semester grades are calculated at Quarter 1 (40%), Quarter 2 (40%) and Semester 1 Final (20%.
-Semester 2 grades are calculated at Quarter 3 (40%), Quarter 4 (40%), and Semester 2 Final (20%), except for Physical Education classes which do not administer a final exam.
-Physical Education grades are calculated on a 50% (for Quarter 1 or 3) and 50% (for Quarter 2 or 4) basis.
+Traditionally, first semester grades have been calculated at Quarter 1 (40%), Quarter 2 (40%) and Semester 1 Final (20%).
+Semester 2 grades have been calculated at Quarter 3 (40%), Quarter 4 (40%), and Semester 2 Final (20%), except for Physical Education classes which do not administer a final exam.
+Physical Education grades have been calculated on a 50% (for Quarter 1 or 3) and 50% (for Quarter 2 or 4) basis.
 Note that concerts and key performances may count as a portion of the student's final exam grade in certain Performing Arts courses.
-Consult a teacher's class management plan for specific details on whether a traditional final exam is given or not.
+Consult a teacher's class management plan for specific details on grading policies and categories in his/her specific course.